Last updated: Tuesday, August 13, 2019

-With blogging, you will have a voice and it is a great way of showing off your expertise and viewpoints and to help spread the word about responsible hairdressing.
+As a salon owner with a blog, you will have a voice and a way to share your expertise and viewpoints and help spread the word about responsible hairdressing!

-Additionally, blog posts are a great way of creating SEO-optimised content – Wondering what this is?
+Blog posts are also a great way of creating SEO-optimised content – Wondering what this is?
 Don’t worry, we will explain!

 What is SEO?